JasvithBasani/CasOptAx/README.md

 ## Components

--`linear_optics.py`: helper functions for linear optical meshes -`scatterer.py`: scattering matrix generator for multimode 2LS nonlinearity -`circuit_builder.py`: main models to to simulate forward scattering with both single-mode and multimode circuits -`utils.py`: miscellaneous utilities -`spin_network.py`: ~
+-`linear_optics.py`: helper functions for linear optical unitary evolution -`scatterer.py`: scattering matrix generator for multimode 2LS nonlinearity -`circuit_builder.py`: main models to to simulate forward scattering with both single-mode and multimode circuits -`utils.py`: miscellaneous utilities -`meshes_utils.py`: helper functions to make this repository compatible with the meshes package -`spin_network.py`: ~
 -`Tutorials`:
     `QPNN_Haar_Random_Tutorial.ipynb`: Tutorial file to optimize the phases of a 2 layer QPNN to generate a 3-photon Haar-random state